hannahwoodward/scroll-sentinel/README.md

 } );
 ```

-NB: Item callbacks are only run on vertical scroll change by default. `forceRun` will be automatically set to true if any un-throttled items are added.
+NB: Item callbacks are only run on vertical or horizontal scroll change by default. `forceRun` will be automatically set to true if any un-throttled items are added.

 ### Items